Knowlester/CodeReview/README.md

 git clone https://github.com/yourusername/CodeReview.git

-Password strength checker
+**Password strength checker
+**
+The principle:

-The principle: This project contains a Java password robustness evaluator using clustering techniques with an implementation of the MD5 hashing algorithm.
+This project contains a Java password strength evaluator using clustering techniques with an implementation of the MD5 hashing algorithm.

+Structure:
-Structure: This project is structured as a Maven project and includes NG tests to ensure it works properly.
+This project is structured as a Maven project and includes TestNG tests to ensure it works properly.

 Features:
-*Password clustering: Evaluates the robustness of a password by calculating the distance to clusters of password characteristics.
+*Password clustering: Evaluates the strength of a password by calculating the distance to clusters of password characteristics.
 By default, a list of Hierarchical Agglomerative Cluster centres is used.
 *MD5 Hashing: Includes a manual implementation of the MD5 hashing algorithm.

+Versions:
-Versions: Java 23 Maven 2.7
+Java 23 Maven 2.7

+Dependencies:
-Dependencies: Javadoc 3.4.0 Checkstyle 2.17 TestNG 7.9.0 Surefire 3.5.2 JaCoCo 0.8.12 Sonarqube 3.9.1.2184 Owasp Dependency Check 8.3.1
+Javadoc 3.4.0 Checkstyle 2.17 TestNG 7.9.0 Surefire 3.5.2 JaCoCo 0.8.12 Sonarqube 3.9.1.2184 Owasp Dependency Check 8.3.1

 Clone the repository: git clone https://github.com/yourusername/CodeReview.git